International and Area Studies

 View more information on [Global and Historical Studies.]

-Department of Modern Languages, Literatures and Cultures (MLLC)
+Department of Modern Languages, Literatures & Cultures (MLLC)

-The department offers extensive programs in French, German, Spanish and Chinese as well as beginning Italian.
+The department offers extensive programs in Chinese, French, German, and Spanish.
 The curriculum utilizes a large component of film and video, exposing students to a foreign language in its natural setting, at its natural pace and in a cultural context.
-Butler also organizes faculty-led language and culture programs abroad—a semester-long program in Spain, based at the University of Alcalá de Henares; a three-week summer intensive Spanish language program in Costa Rica; and a three-week summer intensive language and culture program in France.
+Butler also organizes faculty-led language and culture programs abroad—a semester-long program in Spain, based at the University of Alcalá de Henares, and a three-week summer intensive Spanish language program in Costa Rica.

 The study of other languages and cultures offers students communicative skills and understanding that are increasingly valuable in many fields.
 Students also may attend graduate school and continue their education in a foreign language or related area.